Preston-Landers/QuietPlaces/Readme.md

 * Handle more than 20 Places API results by requesting the next page
   * http://stackoverflow.com/a/9627664/858289
 * Ringer switch on home screen can get out of sync with actual ringer status.
+* Current selection (of a Quiet Place) is lost when changing device orientation

 ## Data Model ##